littlebizzy/force-https/readme.md

 - now leveraging `pre_option_home` and `pre_option_siteurl` to override WordPress sequence early
 - several more `add_filter` being enforced
 - refined regex in `the_content` to correctly process `<script>` and `<style>` blocks
-- refinded and expanded regex for HTML elements
+- refined and expanded regex for HTML elements
 - support for several WooCommerce `add_filter` if detected
 - significant code structure, syntax, and efficiency improvements